by Jamie Fletcher on June 6, 2011 in Audio & Media

 Logitech, no introduction needed, has been the go-to company for computer and gaming peripherals for many years.
 On occasion, the company does a product refresh, covering the same price point but taking advantage of modern advances.
 The Z506 5.1 speaker set is one such product refresh, replacing the now aging X-540, reviewed by Greg King way back in 2006 when Techgage was in its infancy.

-The Z506 is a 5.1 surround sound system on a budget with a more introductory price point of $100; introductory for a surround system anyway.
+The Z506 is a 5.1 surround sound system on a budget with a more introductory price point of $100 or less; introductory for a surround system anyway.
 The size of the unit remains minimal and compact without sacrificing too much on style – this is meant for gaming after all.
 So what’s changed from the X-540?

 The remote is no longer of the wired variety, so nothing to take up precious desk space with a hose-pipe for a cable; in-fact, there’s no remote at all!
 Wait, what?
 Well, as is quite common, volume and power are now integrated into the front right speaker instead of a dedicated remote.
 The only other major difference is that of style, gone are the 90’s super-blocky look and it’s back with the more friendly curved edges.
 Many of the features that made the original set popular remain, such as the Matrix Mode upscaling, ported Sub unit and the center speaker mount for placing it on top of a monitor.